+One rare Leica is rooting for the most valuable camera-in-the-world spot, and it might just win.
+The gold-plated Leica Luxus II camera is the only surviving model found, and fortunately for photography enthusiasts, it is to be sold at an auction.
+Marc Allum, an antique expert and a presenter on Antiques Roadshow, discovered the camera on the program 12 years ago and said it has the potential to be the “most valuable find ever.”
 Know it before it even happens.
-One rare Leica is rooting for the most-valuable-camera-in-the-world spot and it might just win.
-The gold plated Leica Luxus II camera is the only surviving model found and fortunately for photography enthusiasts, it is to be sold at an auction.
-Marc Allum, antiques expert and a presenter on Antiques Roadshow, discovered the camera on the program 12 years ago and said it has the potential to be the “most valuable find ever.”

-“Leicas are the best cameras, the 35mm film was developed by Leica,” says Allum.
-Leica lovers would agree and be even happier to hear that only four of these cameras were ever produced and in this case (no photographic pun intended), the Leica comes with its distinctive crocodile skin case.
+“Leicas are the best cameras; Leica developed the 35mm film,” says Allum.
+Leica lovers would agree and be even happier to hear that only four of these cameras were ever produced.
+In this case (no photographic pun intended), the Leica comes with its distinctive crocodile skin case.
 “They used to make specialist editions and one-offs.
 This is one of four ever made; it’s probably one of the rarest Leicas in the world.
 The whereabouts of the other three are unknown.
 It might be the only one that has survived,” he explains further.
-From its gold plating and crocodile skin case, experts believe the camera may have been specially crafted for a wealthy owner.
+Experts believe the camera may have been specially crafted for a wealthy owner from its gold plating and crocodile skin case.
 Allum, who also wrote The Antiques Magpie, adds, “it’s the only example of a camera in this distinctive case.”

-“I found it on the roadshow 12 years ago and it’s been languishing, ready to resurface and it’s taken a long time,” continues Allum.
+“I found it on the roadshow 12 years ago, and it’s been languishing, ready to resurface, and it’s taken a long time,” continues Allum.
 “It was a strange experience at the time.
-It was put in front of me and I looked at it in complete disbelief.
+It was put in front of me, and I looked at it in complete disbelief.
 I never expected to see a camera like that.”
-Two special presentation Leica II’s were made with one presented to Professor August Piccard, one of the pioneers of the exploration of the stratosphere and another to Dr. Leon Frobenius, a leading explorer of Central America.
+Two special presentations, Leica II’s was made, with one presented to Professor August Piccard, one of the pioneers of exploring the stratosphere, and another to Dr. Leon Frobenius, a leading explorer of Central America.
 One to possess the latest find stands to fall right in line with such noteworthy names.

 [Via – Telegraph]